At surprise-filled French Open, tennis prodigy makes good

 Asked whether he also was stunned by it all, Jeanjean’s coach of three months, Thomas Delgado, quickly replied, straight-faced: “No.” And then he chuckled, before continuing: “Well, yes, I am. … On one side, I’m surprised she did it.
 But on the other, I knew she could.”

+According to the WTA, the previous time three or fewer top-10 women’s seeds got to the French Open’s round of 32 was in 1976; in those days, only eight players were seeded to begin with in a field of 64, half of the current tournament size.

-Pliskova and Collins joined all five top-10 seeds from the bottom half of the draw on the way out: No. 2 Barbora Krejcikova — the 2021 champion who was beaten in the first round Monday, then pulled out of doubles, too, because she tested positive for COVID-19 — No. 4 Maria Sakkari, No. 5 Anett Kontaveit, No. 6 Ons Jabeur and No. 10 Garbiñe Muguruza were all gone by Wednesday.
+Pliskova and Collins joined No. 2 Barbora Krejcikova — the 2021 champion who was beaten in the first round Monday, then pulled out of doubles, because she tested positive for COVID-19 — No. 4 Maria Sakkari, No. 5 Anett Kontaveit, No. 6 Ons Jabeur and No. 10 Garbiñe Muguruza, who all were gone by Wednesday.

 The remaining trio, all in the top half of the bracket, won second-round matches Thursday: No. 1 Iga Swiatek ran her winning streak to 30 matches, the longest in women’s tennis since Serena Williams had a 34-match run in 2013, by overwhelming Alison Riske 6-0, 6-2; No. 3 Paula Badosa recovered from a mid-match lapse to get past Kaja Juvan 7-5, 3-6, 6-2; No. 7 Aryna Sabalenka defeated Madison Brengle 6-1, 6-3.

-The men’s draw has certainly seen some excitement — including five-set victories after being match point down for both No. 3 Alexander Zverev and No. 6 Carlos Alcaraz on Wednesday — but the nine top-10 seeds who finished their matches before Thursday night all made it to the third round.
+The men’s draw certainly has seen some excitement — including five-set victories after being match point down for both No. 3 Alexander Zverev and No. 6 Carlos Alcaraz on Wednesday — but all 12 of the highest seeds advanced to the third round, the first time that’s happened at the French Open since 2009, according to the ATP.

-No. 4 Stefanos Tsitsipas, the runner-up at Roland Garros a year ago, was playing qualifier Zdenek Kolar at night.
+No. 4 Stefanos Tsitsipas, the runner-up to Novak Djokovic at Roland Garros last year, saved four set points after falling behind 6-2 in the last tiebreaker before putting away 134th-ranked qualifier Zdenek Kolar 6-3, 7-6 (8), 6-7 (3), 7-6 (6) in a 4-hour, 6-minute tussle Thursday night.

+Kolar never had won a tour-level match until this week, but his relentless ball-tracking left Tsitsipas acknowledging at the end: “He drove me crazy.
+Yeah, it was really frustrating. … Not easy.
+Not easy.”

 “One thing is, of course, how I played,” Pliskova said, “and I think (the) other thing is how she played.”

-Jeanjean trailed 2-1 at the start before collecting nine consecutive games, displaying some of the strategic smarts that Delgado praised as one of her greatest attributes, saying: “She knows where to play, how to play, when to play.”
+Jeanjean trailed 2-1 before collecting nine consecutive games, displaying some of the strategic smarts that Delgado praised as one of her greatest attributes, saying: “She knows where to play, how to play, when to play.”

 Always has.
 Caroline Garcia, a French player who used to be ranked No. 4, knew Jeanjean way back when.
 They were doubles teammates at a series of youth events in Mexico, Costa Rica, Venezuela and Italy in 2010, when Garcia was 16 and Jeanjean was 14.